JetBrains/guide/site/go/tips/go-1-17-convert-slice-to-array-pointer/index.md

   - editing
   - go
 author: dlsniper
-subtitle: "With Go 1.17, it is possible to covert a slice to an array pointer"
+subtitle: With Go 1.17, it is possible to covert a slice to an array pointer
 thumbnail: ./thumbnail.png
 screenshot: ./card.png
 ---